 At Home (with Full Fridge)

-As much as we love dining our favorite Austin restaurants, sometimes life is too busy even for eating out.
-For hectic weeknights, our family orders Full Fridge, one of the many Austin-based meal delivery services that offers ready-made meals to your front door once a week.
+As much as we love dining at our favorite Austin restaurants, sometimes life is too busy even for eating out.
+For hectic weeknights, our family orders Snap Kitchen, one of the many Austin-based meal delivery services that offer ready-made meals to your front door once a week.
 While we’ve tried other services like Blue Apron and Plated, we found them to be overpriced and still time-consuming.
-Full Fridge is the cheapest meal kit I’ve found, and keeps us full for 5 whole days with its amazing breakfast, lunch, and dinner options.
+Full Fridge is the cheapest meal kit I’ve found and keeps us full for 5 whole days with its amazing breakfast, lunch, and dinner options.